 Christmas in Poland: traditions, family, and… food

-Christmas Eve (Wigilia), December 24
+Christmas Eve in Poland (Wigilia), December 24

-- Starts in the late afternoon or in the evening, depending on a family (some people visit 2 or even more families during Christmas Eve, having 2 or more dinners).
+Christmas Eve Dinner starts in the late afternoon or in the evening, depending on a family (some people visit 2 or even more families during Christmas Eve, having 2 or more dinners).
 The tradition requires that the dinner can start only after the first star is visible in the sky.
 Kids keep looking out the window waiting for the first star (children want to start dinner as soon as possible to proceed after to the next part – Christmas gifts).

-- Dinner starts with sharing the Christmas wafer (opłatek – baked from wheat flour and water, usually rectangular).
+Dinner starts with sharing the Christmas wafer (opłatek – baked from wheat flour and water, usually rectangular).
 Each guest receives a piece of a wafer and then people share it with one another eating a piece of a wafer and making wishes (wishes usually refer to the previous and next year).
 There is also a special pink wafer for animals.
 The tradition says that animals are endowed with the power of human speech on Christmas Eve.

 Desserts are included in 12 courses: noodles with poppy seeds, honey, nuts, and dry fruits (kluski z makiem, makiełki), a dry fruit compote (kompot z suszu), poppy seeds cake (makowiec), gingerbread cookies (pierniczki), cheesecake (sernik), kutia – made with wheat or barley grain, ground poppy seeds, honey.